calvbore/zk-hello-world-noir/README.md

 When you're ready click the `Commit` button and your secret commitment will be added to the merkle tree in `YourContract`.
 You can click on the `Commit Info:` heading below to expand and see your commitment information.
 Click on the `Copy to Clipboard` button to copy it to your clipboard.

+Now your secret is hidden in the smart contract's merkle root.
+You're the only one that knows this secret!

 ---
 ## Checkpoint 5: Frontend Secret Prover

+If we tried to use a regular merkle proof to prove membership it would expose your secret to everyone that can see a transaction on the blockchain.
+Not only would you no longer have kept your secret hidden but a regular merkle proof could be used traced back directly to you.
+This is why we made a zero knowledge circuit.
+It allows you to both use your secret without exposing it and preserve your anonymity.
+Let's try it out!

 Open your front end in a new incognito or private window.